javiermontanana/grade5theory/_ad-chromatic-and-enharmonic/ad1-enharmonic.md

 if you see a-b# and you think, b# same as c so that's a minor third, thats completely wrong.
 We need to start by working out the number (2nd) and then the qulity (augmented). now, an augm 2nd is enharmonically equivalent to a minor third but they are not the same interval.

+## the circle of fifths

+reference all the keys and key signatures.